-Abercrombie goes nuclear as the Augusta edges Middle Georgia in PBC quarterfinals
+Abercrombie goes nuclear as AU edges Middle Georgia in PBC quarterfinals

-Behind a career-high performance from Quinasia Abercrombie, the Augusta University women’s basketball team advanced in the Peach Belt Conference Tournament with a 74-70 win over Middle Georgia on Wednesday evening at Christenberry Fieldhouse.
+Behind a career-high performance from Quinasia Abercrombie, the Augusta University women’s basketball team advanced in the Peach Belt Conference Tournament with a 74-70 win over Middle Georgia on Wednesday evening, March 4, at Christenberry Fieldhouse.

 With the postseason intensity in the air, Augusta and Middle Georgia battled through four competitive quarters, but it was the Jaguars’ defense and late-game composure that ultimately sealed the victory.